 Also, if someone calls ahead to inquire about your gluten-free accommodations, make sure the person answering the phone can confidently answer questions about how food allergies are handled by your staff, or have them hand the phone to the manager right away.

 My confidence with your restaurant starts with that first conversation.
 If someone can assure me they can take care of my gluten-free needs, and they make me feel confident eating there, I will do so.
 If not, I’ll eat somewhere else and so will the rest of the people in my party.

 5. Know that the Person with the Allergy Makes the Restaurant Choice

-Thanks for taking the time to read my tips to making a restaurant more gluten-free friendly for the GF community.
-There are so many great restaurant owners and chains that truly care about the allergy community – but we still have a long way to go to better accommodate not only the GF and allergy communities, the but the growing community at large who require special attention in the preparation and serving of their meals.
+There are so many great restaurant owners that truly care about the food sensitivity and allergy community – but we still have a long way to go to better accommodate gluten-free eaters.